 It works when the tasks you are doing don’t require as much concentration – or at least one of them doesn’t.

 For example – you can unload the dishwasher or put a load of washing on really easily while making a phone call to a friend.

-One of the best things I have found to save time is to listen to books** rather than read them.
+One of the best ways to save time that I’ve found is to listen to books rather than read them.

 This is because you can do other things at the same time – you aren’t simply sitting down and focusing on the book.